dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 This is a "wrap-up", "checkpoint" step.
 Application should be available here:
 <http://localhost:4567> and the login page for Devise should be available here:
 <http://localhost:4567/users/sign_in>.
+Again for the GCE instance the
-If something is wrong then check the
-instructions again and start debugging in the usual locations such as "/var/log/nginx" for Nginx's logs, etc.
+"localhost:4567" part should be substituted with the external facing IP.
+If something is wrong then check the instructions again and start debugging in the usual locations such as "/var/log/nginx" for Nginx's logs, etc.

 Screenshot of the login screen of the current application is as follows (styled with [SBadmin2](https://blackrockdigital.github.io/startbootstrap-sb-admin-2/)):

 <img src="/images/deploy_rails/login-screenshot.png" style="width: 30%"><br>

+Once the IP based access has been verified the domain can be configured and this should be propagated to the Nginx's configuration.

 ## Final thoughts